-There’s no doubt that injectables are on the rise and will only continue to get more popular with time, including botox and dermal fillers are among the most popular.
+There’s no doubt that injectables are on the rise and will only continue to get more popular with time.
+Among the most popular include Botox and dermal fillers.
 Botox is the top choice for many, but dermal fillers are slowly encroaching on this top spot.
 Botox and dermal fillers are both used to soften wrinkles caused by facial expressions, such as forehead wrinkles.
-However, there are also procedures to correct thin lips or fill sinking areas such as lower eyelid fill and a softening jaw muscle.
-When it comes to filler vs. Botox, you might not know the difference.
-In this article, we’ll determine what is the difference between botox and fillers, so you better understand the effects of botox vs. fillers.
+However, there are also procedures that use these products to correct thin lips or fill sinking areas such as lower eyelid fill and a softening jaw muscle.
+In this article, our experts at the Metropolitan Skin Clinic will outline what is the difference between Botox and fillers so you better understand the effects of both.

 Is Botox a dermal filler?
 No: Botox is the brand name for a type of botulinum neurotoxin, a muscle relaxer made from bacteria.
 In the U.S. there are four FDA-approved injectable neurotoxins: Botox, Dysport, Xeomin, and Jeauveau.
 Botox is a specific botulinum neurotoxin.
 Although the number of units you’ll need for each botulinum toxin type may differ, the results are the same.
-Patients seek Botox to treat dynamic wrinkles but it is also increasingly used to help treat hyperhidrosis (excessive sweating) in the armpits.
-It can also be used in the jaw to prevent teeth from grinding.
+Patients seek Botox to treat dynamic wrinkles but it’s also increasingly used to help treat hyperhidrosis (excessive sweating) in the armpits.
+Some even use it in the jaw to prevent teeth from grinding.

 Botox works to temporarily weaken or paralyze the muscles in the face.
-It blocks the nerve signals which causes the treated muscle to relax.
-As a result, the treated muscles will not be able to move as much as they once did, helping to soften and reduce wrinkles.
+By blocking nerve signals, the treated muscle is caused to relax.
+As a result, the treated muscles won’t be able to move as much as they once did, helping to soften and reduce wrinkles.
 In some patients, Botox can even remove the appearance of wrinkles entirely.
 Not only does Botox work to treat existing wrinkles but it helps to reduce the chance of future wrinkles from developing in the first place.
-On the other hand, botox is not as effective on static wrinkles such as lower face static wrinkles that are not caused by facial expressions.
+On the other hand, Botox isn’t as effective on static wrinkles such as lower face wrinkles that aren’t caused by facial expressions.

 In addition to treating the appearance of fine lines and wrinkles, Botox can treat other skin conditions such as: